SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 ## Fields creation in Sumo Logic for MySQL

-Following are the [fields](/docs/manage/fields/) which will be created as part of MySQL App install if not already present.
+Following are the [fields](/docs/manage/fields/) which will be created as part of MySQL app installation, if not already present.

-- `db.cluster.name` - User configured.
+- `db.cluster.name`.
+User configured.
 Enter a name to identify this MySQL cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
-- `db.system` - Has fixed value of **mysql**
+- `db.system`.
+Has fixed value of **mysql**.
-- `sumo.datasource` - Has fixed value of **mysql**
+- `sumo.datasource`.
+Has fixed value of **mysql**.
-- `db.node.name` - Has the value of host name of the machine which is being monitored
+- `db.node.name`.
+Has the value of host name of the machine which is being monitored.

 ## Prerequisites